 An EFL (English as a Foreign Language) module may be taken as part of your learning agreement.
 EFL is considered to be a full module at UL and is awarded 6 ECTS credits.
 A word of caution here – if your home institution does not recognise the EFL module for credits but you still wish to take it, you need to be aware that taking the module will be in addition to the credited modules you take, which will increase your workload.

 Pre-sessional intensive three-day language courses are available during the week prior to the start of the Autumn semester.
 The courses cost €250 and are run by the University of Limerick Language Centre, an affiliate company of UL.
 The courses are optional and arenot considered to be part of the Erasmus programme.
 For further information please contact the Language Centre - firstname.lastname@example.org.

 The Disability Support Services team are here to guide and support you through your academic journey.
 We have a wide range of supports to ensure you are given every opportunity to succeed with your studies.
-Our main focus is you the student.
-We hope to support you in developing the skills to become an independent competent learner.
+Our main focus is you, the student.
 Disability Support Services supports students registered on undergraduate and postgraduate programmes of study.

 Find out more on the Disability Service's website http://www.ul.ie/international/campus-life/student-services/disability-services